BenjaTK/Gaea/docs/modifiers.md

 ![without walls modifier](assets/walls-modifier-showcase-before.png)

+### Noise Painter

+Replaces tiles in the map with another tile based on a noise texture and a threshold.

 ### Remove Disconnected

-Uses flood fill to remove all tiles that aren't connected to starting_tile.
+Uses flood fill to remove all tiles that aren't connected to `starting_tile`.

 _**TODO**: Better explanations._